Federal Upper Limits

 Affordable Care Act – Federal Upper Limits

-The Affordable Care Act revised the Federal Upper Limit (FUL) provisions to require that the Secretary calculate the FULs as no less than 175 percent of the weighted average (determined on the basis of utilization) of the most recently reported monthly average manufacturer prices (AMP) for pharmaceutically and therapeutically equivalent multiple source drug products that are available for purchase by retail community pharmacies on a nationwide basis.
+The Affordable Care Act revised the Federal Upper Limit (FUL) provisions to require that the Secretary of Health and Human Services calculate the FULs as no less than 175 percent of the weighted average (determined on the basis of utilization) of the most recently reported monthly average manufacturer prices (AMP) for pharmaceutically and therapeutically equivalent multiple source drug products that are available for purchase by retail community pharmacies on a nationwide basis.
 In accordance with these provisions, the Centers for Medicare Medicaid Services (CMS) issued a proposed rule (CMS-2345-P) that FULs would be calculated as 175 percent of the weighted average of AMPs.

 In accordance with the final regulation with comment (CMS-2345-FC), we established an exception to the FUL calculation which allows for the use of a higher multiplier to calculate the FULs based on acquisition costs for certain multiple source drugs.
 Specifically, we finalized an exception to calculating the FUL at an amount equal to 175 percent of the weighted average of the most recently reported monthly AMPs for pharmaceutically and therapeutically equivalent multiple source drugs in instances where that amount is less than the average retail community pharmacies acquisition cost for such drugs as determined by the most current national survey of such costs.
 In situations where the FUL is less than the average retail community pharmacies acquisition cost, we will establish the FUL using a higher multiplier so that the FUL amount would equal the most current average retail community pharmacies acquisition cost as determined by the most current national survey of such costs.